-To say that The Walking Dead has been wildly successful on AMC is something of an understatement.
-From the moment of its 2010 premiere, when it scared up 5.3 million viewers, the post-apocalyptic thriller has been a cable ratings champ.
-And each successive season has drawn more viewers—almost as if the show were a viral infection itself, turning faithful fans into zombified couch sitters.
-About 17.3 million tuned in for the Season Five premiere—a non-sports cable ratings record—crushing every show on even broadcast television while eating cable compatriots alive.
+To say that AMC’s The Walking Dead has been wildly successful is an understatement.
+From the moment of its 2010 premiere, the post-apocalyptic thriller has been a cable ratings champ.
+And despite a decaying television landscape and the show’s ever-more gruesome episodes, each season draws a staggering number of viewers—almost as if the show were a viral infection itself.

-So why is a show that's been advertised with the slogan "Spread the Dead" such a hit with the living?
-Because for some reason Americans love zombies—in all of their mindless, decaying "glory."
+So why is a TV series that’s been advertised with the slogan “Spread the Dead” such a hit with the living?
+Because Americans love zombies—in all of their mindless, decaying glory.

-Maybe we can point a bony finger of accusation at film director George Romero.
-After 1968's Night of the Living Dead, zombies went mainstream, groaning and biting their way to our movie screens and comic book pages like never before.
-And The Walking Dead honors Romero's tradition, sending them shuffling onto our family room screens en masse, accompanied now by unprecedented levels of gore.
-Indeed, after visiting the show's set, horror film reviewer Jeff Otto of bloody-disgusting.com said, "This may well be the bloodiest show ever seen on television."
+Maybe we can point a bony finger of accusation at film director George Romero (fondly eulogized in the opening episode for Season Eight).
+After 1968’s Night of the Living Dead, zombies went mainstream, groaning and biting their way to our movie screens and comic book pages like never before.
+And The Walking Dead honors Romero’s tradition, sending them shuffling onto our family room screens en masse, accompanied by unprecedented levels of gore.
+Indeed, after visiting the show’s set, horror film reviewer Jeff Otto of bloody-disgusting.com said, “This may well be the bloodiest show ever seen on television.”

-Based on the popular comic book series by Robert Kirkman, Tony Moore and Charlie Adlard, The Walking Dead focuses on deputy sheriff Rick Grimes as he tries to keep his son and a small band of survivors breathing in a zombie-strewn world.
-Humans are minorities in this new landscape, and the "walkers," as they're called, have but one purpose: kill and eat survivors, not necessarily in that order.
+Based on the popular comic book series by Robert Kirkman, Tony Moore and Charlie Adlard, The Walking Dead has spent most of its run focused on sheriff Rick Grimes as he tries to keep a band of survivors breathing in a zombie-strewn world.
+Humans are minorities in this new landscape, and the “walkers,” as they’re called, have but one purpose: kill and eat survivors, not necessarily in that order.
 The only way to avoid such a gruesome fate is to become real handy with a gun.
 Or a baseball bat.
 Or a screwdriver.
 Or whatever other makeshift weapon lands in your hand.

 The Walking Dead isn’t just about killing and re-killing, though: It’s about rebooting a new civilization, even as the vestiges of the old one shamble outside the fences.
 It’s about what sort of civilization that might look like—and what the horrors of a zombie-strewn world have done to those who survive.
 In truth, the most frightening characters on The Walking Dead are not the dead, but the living.